smartarch/qoscloud/README.md

    ![Run output](images/run-output.png)

-10. You can add more instances of the same job by clicking "Add job" button.
+10. You can add more instances of the same job by clicking "Run test scenario" button again.
+    After that, you can specify the QoS requirements for that job in the same way.
+    Alternatively, you can clone an already deployed job by clicking "Add job" button.
       It will open a new job settings page.
       There, you have to specify the name for the job, and check the "Run in Kubernetes cloud" and "Use an already existing job as a template" boxes.